cryslith/coinvolution/folding/notes.md

   * Fail if isometries are inconsistent [done]
 * For every pair of faces
   * Use bounding boxes to eliminate far pairs
-    * Bounding boxes should have minimum dimensions so that we get parallel close-to-planar pairs
+    * Bounding boxes should have lower bounds on the dimensions so that we can't miss parallel close-to-planar pairs
     * Also use close pairs of faces to determine close pairs of creases and crease-face pairs
   * Also eliminate pairs joined by creases since these will be handled separately [done]
   * Determine if faces are parallel [done]